 The Equicentral System in brief:

 This system brings together good horse management AND good land management.

-It works by utilising the natural and domesticated behaviour of horses; and combines this with good land management practices such as rotational grazing.
+It works by utilizing the natural and domesticated behavior of horses and combines this with good land management practices such as rotational grazing.

-It benefits you (by saving time and money); and your horses (by taking care of their behavioural and welfare needs); and the land they live on (by taking care of the soil/pasture/water etc.).
+It benefits you (by saving time and money); your horses (by taking care of their behavioral and welfare needs); and the land they live on (by taking care of the soil/pasture/water etc.).